Lukobet/Darey.io_pbl/Project20.md

 docker exec -i mysql-server mysql -uroot -p$MYSQL_PW < create_user.sql
 ```

 Had issues here
 ![Screenshot from 2023-09-17 13-30-12](https://github.com/Lukobet/Darey.io_pbl/assets/110517150/36aa3bff-f179-4d5e-b965-71ca46809624)
 i was able to acces it using the root user password gotten from docker logs
 ![Screenshot from 2023-09-17 15-55-47](https://github.com/Lukobet/Darey.io_pbl/assets/110517150/fbfc5118-ec61-4c06-b423-64be227c87a6)

-buts still the same. i joined the blocker session and was corrected of my errors.
+buts still the same. i joined the blocker session and my errorsbweere corrected .
 I didn't add the password i want to use in the script

 ```
 export MYSQL_PW=